tarikcoskun/unicorns-software/README.md

-> ⚠️ This project is still under development, there are many bugs and many incomplete stuff
+### Unicorn's Software [DISCONTINUED]

-### Unicorn's Software
+> I am no longer interested in the project, as there are many alternatives.
+You can fork this repository and do whatever you want with it.

 This is an advanced save editor for [Will You Snail?](https://store.steampowered.com/app/1115050/Will_You_Snail)